NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             sudo singularity build <image file name> <recipe file name>
             should do the trick with that recipe file.

-            .. rubric:: Working with
+- Working with
                SLURM[\ `edit </index.php?title=FAQ&action=edit&section=50>`__\ ]
                :name: working-with-slurmedit

-            .. rubric:: How to send emails from a Slurm job script?[\ `edit </index.php?title=FAQ&action=edit&section=51>`__\ ]
+- How to send emails from a Slurm job script?[\ `edit </index.php?title=FAQ&action=edit&section=51>`__\ ]
                :name: how-to-send-emails-from-a-slurm-job-scriptedit